 The failure of Congress to reform and coordinate the government's legal business is rather puzzling, and apparently did not reflect any lack of interest or effort by the Executive.
-In 1814, for example, President Madison echoed Attorney General Randolph's reform recommendations by urging Congress to extend the powers and duties of the Attorney General, to increase his salary to that of other Cabinet officers, to provide fitting office space, supplies, and support, and to give him control over the district attorneys; but to no avail.

-In 1829 President Jackson made similar recommendations, adding that the Attorney General should also have authority to superthe United States may be deeply affected by various proceedings in the inferior courts, which no appeal can rectify.
-The peculiar duty of the Attorney General calls upon him to watch over these cases; ... [but] his best exertions can not be too often repeated, to oppose the danger of a schism.
+In 1814, for example, President Madison echoed Attorney General Randolph's reform recommendations by urging Congress to extend the powers and duties of the Attorney General, to increase his salary to that of other Cabinet officers, to provide fitting office space, supplies, and support, and to give him control over the district attorneys; but to no avail.21 the United States may be deeply affected by various proceedings in the inferior courts, which no appeal can rectify.
+The peculiar duty of the Attorney General calls upon him to watch over these cases; . . . [but] his best exertions can not be too often repeated, to oppose the danger of a schism.18